rev-dot-now/o/README.md

 - [xAI](https://v03.api.js.langchain.com/classes/_langchain_xai.ChatXAI.html)

 > Note: the default configuration path is `./config.json`.
 However, you can set
-> the environment variable `O_CONFIG` to set one. setting the environment
+> the environment variable `O_CONFIG` to set one.
+Setting the environment
-> variable is particular useful when using `o` compiled as a binary.
+> variable is particularly useful when using `o` compiled as a binary.

 ## Summary of Flags